Standing advice for local planning authorities who need to assess the impacts of development on water voles.

-Licences can’t be issued be issued in relation to development.
-In some circumstances Natural England will consider issuing a licence where conservation benefit will result for water voles.
+Licences can’t be issued for the specific purpose of development.
+In some circumstances Natural England will consider issuing a licence in relation to a development proposal if the licensed action is going to provide a conservation benefit for water voles.
 If you need planning permission, you must get for it before you apply for a licence.

 You can do work like building or waterway maintenance near water voles but you must comply with the laws protecting them even when planning permission isn’t needed.

 You won’t normally need a licence to survey for water voles unless you need to trap them or put a camera into their burrows.